SoftUni-Internal/interactive-content/EN/08-Design-Patterns/04-Behavioral-patterns.md

 }
 ```

-Then, it is important to create our class that will handle our methods:
+Then, it is important to create a class that will handle the methods:

 ``` java
 public class Text